mansivsaxena/BW-Image-Colorisation-using-GANs/README.md

 # BW-Image-Colorisation-using-GANs

 ## Description
-To develop a Generative Adversarial Network capable of colorizing black and white images and experiment with methods to improve performance.
+The project aims to develop a Generative Adversarial Network capable of colorizing black and white images and experiment with methods to improve performance.
 With the advent of Deep Convolutional Networks and especially the rise of Generative Adversarial Networks, there has been an increasing interest in this field to automate the above task while producing results that